oasis-tcs/openc2-ap-er/oc2edr.md

 OpenC2 Producers that send 'stop process' commands
 * MUST populate at least one property of the Command Target
+* MUST populate the Command Arguments field with a 'er:downstream_device' argument

 OpenC2 Consumers that receive 'stop process' commands
 * but the Command Target does not contain at least one property